erinstrybis/rlc-site/content/about.md

 ---

 ## History
-Resurrection has been a Christian worshipping and serving community since 1970, but its roots go all the way back to the 1880’s!
+Resurrection has been a Christian worshipping and serving community since 1970, but its roots go all the way back to the 1880's!

 ### Swedish Roots
-Late in the 19th Century, Swedish immigrants were moving to Chicago and settling on our fair city’s northside.
+Late in the 19th Century, Swedish immigrants were moving to Chicago and settling on our fair city's northside.
 Trinity Lutheran Church was founded by Swedes in 1883 on the corner of Seminary and Noble (now Barry).
 The building is still there, but it has since been converted into condos.
 The community at Trinity worshipped in Swedish.
 In 1896, Messiah Lutheran Church was founded by 14 families from Trinity who wanted to worship in English.
 They built at the corner of Seminary Avenue and School Street, the original building still standing and since converted into our fellowship and preschool areas.
-In the 1960’s, both congregations begin to decline in membership, eventually sharing a pastor.
+In the 1960's, both congregations begin to decline in membership, eventually sharing a pastor.
 The pastor at that time, the Rev. Ronald Johnson was known to neighbors as "The Flying Nun" because he would run three blocks in his worship garments from one service to another every Sunday morning.
-In October, 1970 - Under Pastor Johnson’s leadership, Trinity and Messiah merged to form Resurrection Lutheran Church.
+In October, 1970 - Under Pastor Johnson's leadership, Trinity and Messiah merged to form Resurrection Lutheran Church.
 Barbara Johnson (the wife of the pastor) and others founded Resurrection Preschool, a program with a secular, values-based curriculum in response to a felt need in the surrounding community.

 ### Progressive Leanings
 In 1912, the congregation at Messiah voted to allow female members to vote just as male members, making this move 8 years before the ratification of the 19th Amendment to the U.S. Constitution.
 In 1976, the Church Council approved the welcome of gays and lesbians into the church community, and Resurrection began hosting meetings for Lutheran gays and lesbians on the North Side.
 In 1984, we became one of the first Reconciling in Christ congregations through Lutherans Concerned North America.
 Today, we continue to be a welcoming congregation to the GLBTQ community.